beaudrychase/advent_of_code/README.md

 # Setup

 This repo is set up to be used with Devcontainers in VSCode for local development.
 All you need to do is open the project in VSCode then open in Devcontainer.
-If you want a version of this repo without my code I've made a [template](https://github.com/beaudrychase/advent_of_code/tree/template) branch
+If you want a version of this repo without my code I've made a [template](https://github.com/beaudrychase/advent_of_code/tree/template) branch.